-Appendix 1: Timeline for the Doctoral Program
+Appendix 1: Timeline for the Sociology PhD Program

-The Graduate Committee will consider compliance with the following timelines in its annual student evaluation each spring.
+The Graduate Committee will consider compliance with the following timeline in its annual student evaluation each spring.
 Students are encouraged to consult this timeline as they complete their annual self-evaluations.
+Note that this timeline applies to Sociology PhD students only; please consult with your advisor or with the DGS regarding timelines for the joint PhD program in Sociology and Social Policy.

-Year Task Timeline First Complete two semesters of SOC 300a, as well as five other courses.
-Teaching: No TA in the Fall.
-TA in the Spring (for students fully funded through the Sociology Department).
-Petitions: End of the year, petition to designate your adviser moving forward.
-Second Complete two semesters of SOC 300a, as well as five other courses.
-Teaching: One TA per semester (fully funded students).
-Between your second and fourth years, speak with faculty about RF opportunities.
+Year Task Timeline First Enroll in at least 12 credits each semester, which will include SOC 300a both Fall and Spri Teaching: No TA in the Fall.
+TA in the Spring.
+End of the year, petition to designate your adviser moving forward.
+Second Enroll in at least 12 credits each semester, which will include SOC 300a both Fall and Spring.
+Teaching: One TA per semester.
+Between your second and fourth years, speak with faculty about RA/internship opportunities.
 By April 1 initiate QPD process: two QPD Committee members and corresponding areas of study designated and approved.
-Petitions: Students requesting transfer credit from courses taken at other universities prior to matriculating at Brandeis should submit a petition to the Graduate Committee during the fall semester.
-Third Complete two semesters of SOC 300a, as well as four other courses.
+Students requesting transfer credit from courses taken at other universities prior to matriculating at Brandeis should submit a petition to the Graduate Committee during the fall semester.
+Third Enroll in at least 12 credits each semester, which will include SOC 300a both Fall and Spring.
+Students at or near completion of their coursework should enroll in CONT 500a to maintain their 12 credits.
 By end of second semester: seminar requirement should be fulfilled, and a publishable research paper should have been submitted to a peer-reviewed academic journal.
-Teaching: One TA per semester (fully funded students).
-By December 1: third QPD Committee member and area designated.
-Petition the Graduate Committee for your QPD Committee.
+Teaching: One TA per semester.
+Between your second and fourth years, speak with faculty about RA/internship opportunities.
 By April 1: Student reports to QPD Committee Chair on progress to date.
-Upon the completion of eight or more courses and the publishable paper, students are eligible to apply for the MA degree (see description of MA in Sociology).
-Fourth Teaching: One TA in Fall semester, one RA or Internship in Spring semester (fully funded students).
-By the first semester, students should submit a petition to the Graduate Committee describing the RA or internship project.
+Upon the completion of eight or more courses and the publishable paper, students are eligible to apply for the MA degree (see description of MA in Sociology ).
+Fourth Enroll in CONT 500a.
+Teaching: One TA in Fall semester, one RA or internship in Spring semester.
+By September 30th (for an internship) or the first Wednesday in November (for an RAship), students should submit a petition to the Graduate Committee describing the RA or internship project.

 By December 1: Defend Qualifying Portfolio.
+By the second Monday in March (for an RAship) submit a mid-semester progress report to the Graduate Committee.
 By May 1: Write and defend dissertation prospectus.
 Petition Graduate Committee with Prospectus Committee before the prospectus defense.
-Fifth Teaching: No TA (fully funded students).
+By the end of the semester, submit a 2-page report to the Graduate Committee on the RAship or internship.
+Fifth Enroll in CONT 500a.
+Teaching: No TA or RA.
 Students are encouraged to work full time on the research and writing of their dissertations.
-Students are also encouraged to apply for funding, through Brandeis and more broadly, to support dissertation writing in their sixth year.
-Sixth Year and Beyond Write and defend dissertation.
+Students are encouraged to apply for external funding to support dissertation writing in their sixth year.
+Students are unlikely to receive funding from within Brandeis after the fifth year.
+Sixth Year and Enroll in CONT 500a.
+Beyond Write and defend dissertation.
 Students are reminded to petition the Graduate Committee with changes to their Dissertation Committee, including adding an outside reader to the committee.